Slenderman00/generic-streaming/readme.md

 While all reports mentions IPv6, we had to disable this and switch back to IPv4 due to the difficulty of setting up a local IPv6 network.
 Using IPv4 makes the instructions easier to follow.
 \
-This project only works on Linux, using iptables and **not nftables**. \
+This project only works on Linux, using iptables and **not nftables**.
-Due to the experimental nature of the project, it is more difficult to run it in a docker in docker setup than just running it manually.
-With time i probably would have managed to get this working, but it is way out of scope for this project.

 # Instructions